 – The Economist

-This regulation will have the largest impact on business models that rely heavily on processing a large amount of sensitive user data.
-However nearly all businesses that do business in the EU and/or UK, regardless of size or industry, will be affected in some way.
+This regulation will have the most significant impact on business models that rely heavily on processing a large amount of sensitive user data.
+However, nearly all businesses that do business in the EU or the U.K., regardless of size or industry, will be affected in some way.

-It applies to every business around the globe which offers goods or services to EU residents.
+GDPR applies to every business around the globe which offers goods or services to EU residents.
 If you have a website that collects personal data from the EU, you must comply with the GDPR.
-What is considered personal data?
-Well that has changed as well.
+However, what is considered to be personal data?
+Well, that changed as well.
 GDPR has extended the definition to include IP addresses, cookies, emails and more.
-This law will affect your business regardless of your business’ location, it’s all about the location of the people whose data you are collecting.
+This law will affect your business regardless of your business’ location; it’s all about the location of the people whose data you are collecting.

 Logistics and transport companies collect and process a lot of data on an everyday basis.
-For a sophisticated supply chain, that is comprised of a wide network of operators, suppliers and retailers, there is even greater pressure to ensure compliance with new regulations.
-All companies that trade with the EU and UK by default will have to take responsibility for data protection breaches that occur within the supply chain, at whichever point they happen.
+For a sophisticated supply chain, comprised of an extensive network of operators, suppliers, and retailers, there is even higher pressure to ensure compliance with new regulations.
+All companies that trade with the EU and U.K. by default will have to take responsibility for data protection breaches that occur within the supply chain, at whichever point they happen.

 For starters, transport and logistics companies need to:

-- identify and figure out data security weaknesses within their organisation and take precautionary action to contain them
+- Identify and figure out data security weaknesses within their organization and take prudent action to contain them.

-Reports suggest that many organizations still have not assessed the full impact of GDPR or taken the required action to comply with the regulation.
-But the reality is that every organization must do reasonable due diligence to meet the requirements of the regulations by May 25th.
+Reports suggest that many organizations did not assess the full impact of GDPR or subsequently failed to take the required action to comply with the regulation.
+The reality is that every organization had to do reasonable due diligence to meet the requirements of the regulations by May 25 2018.

-GDPR affects all business that hold personal data which includes data on your employees and customers regardless of where your business is located.
+GDPR affects all business that holds personal data which includes data on your employees and customers, regardless of the location of your business.

-On the contrary to a common misconception, GDPR does not restrict or affect how much data a business can acquire, but rather it focuses on
+On the contrary to a common misconception, GDPR does not restrict or affect how much data a business can acquire, but instead it focuses on

 - How you process the data?